damalis/full-stack-proxy-nginx-joomla-for-everyone-with-docker-compose/README.md

 You can also visit `https://example.com:9001` to access portainer after starting the containers.

-#### You could manage containers with portainer without command line.

 ## Usage

+#### You could manage docker containers without command line with portainer.

 ### Starting containers